liberty-nkonde/Parkinsons-Disease-Detection/README.md

 # Parkinsons-Disease-Detection
 The objective of this project is to detect Parkinson's Disease as accurately as possible based on data from the patients voices.
+This project utilizes machine learning techniques to detect Parkinson's Disease based on features extracted from biomedical data.
+The model is trained on a dataset containing samples from both healthy individuals and those with Parkinson's Disease.

 Done for the Google Kaggle Mentorship Programme.